2103526/CS220-AU-portfolio/index.md

 ## To Do List
 - Start My Di-Reflections Essay
 - Finish My Introduction
-- Add in Social Media Links if needed
+- Add in Social Media Links if needed - Linkedin
 - Add in Education tab
 - Add in Work Experience Tab